Cyphershadow24ar/Leet-Code/README.md

 104. (3197) Find the Minimum Area to Cover All Ones II
 105. (3201) Find the Maximum Length of Valid Subsequence I
 106. (3202) Find the Maximum Length of Valid Subsequence II
+107. (3212) Count Submatrices With Equal Frequency of X and Y
-107. (3217) Delete Nodes From Linked List Present in Array
+108. (3217) Delete Nodes From Linked List Present in Array
-108. (3228) Maximum Number of Operations to Move Ones to the End
+109. (3228) Maximum Number of Operations to Move Ones to the End
-109. (3289) The Two Sneaky Numbers of Digitville
+110. (3289) The Two Sneaky Numbers of Digitville
-110. (3296) 3296.
+111. (3296) 3296.
 Minimum Number of Seconds to Make Mountain Height Zero
-111. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
-112. (3307) Find the K-th Character in String Game II
-113. (3314) Construct the Minimum Bitwise Array I
-114. (3315) Construct the Minimum Bitwise Array II
-115. (3318) Find X-Sum of All K-Long Subarrays I
-116. (3330) Find the Original Typed String I
-117. (3333) Find the Original Typed String II
-118. (3346) Maximum Frequency of an Element After Performing Operations I
-119. (3347) Maximum Frequency of an Element After Performing Operations II
-120. (3349) Adjacent Increasing Subarrays Detection I
-121. (3350) Adjacent Increasing Subarrays Detection II
-122. (3354) Make Array Elements Equal to Zero
-123. (3363) Find the Maximum Number of Fruits Collected
-124. (3370) Smallest Number With All Set Bits
-125. (3379) Transformed Array
-126. (3381) Maximum subarray sum with length Divisible by K
-127. (3397) Maximum Number of Distinct Elements After Operations
-128. (3432) Count Partitions with Even Sum Difference
-129. (3433) Count Mentions Per User
-130. (3439) Reschedule Meetings for Maximum Free Time I
-131. (3440) Reschedule Meetings for Maximum Free Time II
-132. (3446) Sort Matrix by Diagonals
-133. (3453) Separate Squares I
-134. (3454) Separate Squares II
-135. (3459) Length of Longest V-Shaped Diagonal Segment
-136. (3461) Check If Digits Are Equal in String After Operations I
-137. (3477) Fruits Into Baskets II
-138. (3479) Fruits Into Baskets III
-139. (3480) Maximize Subarrays After Removing One Conflicting Pair
-140. (3487) Maximum Unique Subarray Sum After Deletion
-141. (3494) Find the Minimum Amount of Time to Brew Potions
-142. (3495) Minimum Operations to Make Array Elements Zero
-143. (3507) Minimum Pair Removal to Sort Array I
-144. (3510) Minimum Pair Removal to Sort Array II
-145. (3512) Minimum Operations to Make Array Sum Divisible by K
-146. (3516) Find Closest Person
-147. (3531) Count Covered Buildings
-148. (3539) Find Sum of Array Product of Magical Sequences
-149. (3541) Find Most Frequent Vowel and Consonant
-150. (3562) Maximum Profit from Trading Stocks with Discounts
-151. (3573) Best Time to Buy and Sell Stock V
-152. (3577) Count the Number of Computer Unlocking Permutations
-153. (3578) Count Partitions With Max-Min Difference at Most K
-154. (3583) Count Special Triplets
-155. (3600) Maximize Spanning Tree Stability with Upgrades
-156. (3606) Coupon Code Validator
-157. (3607) Power Grid Maintenance
-158. (3623) Count Number of Trapezoids I
-159. (3625) Count Number of Trapezoids II
-160. (3634) Minimum Removals to Balance Array
-161. (3637) Trionic Array I
-162. (3640) Trionic Array II
-163. (3650) Minimum Cost Path with Edge Reversals
-164. (3651) Minimum Cost Path with Teleportations
-165. (3652) Best Time to Buy and Sell Stock using Strategy
-166. (3666) Minimum Operations to Equalize Binary String
-167. (3713) Longest Balanced Substring I
-168. (3714) Longest Balanced Substring II
-169. (3719) Longest Balanced Subarry I
-170. (3721) Longest Balanced Subarray II
+112. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+113. (3307) Find the K-th Character in String Game II
+114. (3314) Construct the Minimum Bitwise Array I
+115. (3315) Construct the Minimum Bitwise Array II
+116. (3318) Find X-Sum of All K-Long Subarrays I
+117. (3330) Find the Original Typed String I
+118. (3333) Find the Original Typed String II
+119. (3346) Maximum Frequency of an Element After Performing Operations I
+120. (3347) Maximum Frequency of an Element After Performing Operations II
+121. (3349) Adjacent Increasing Subarrays Detection I
+122. (3350) Adjacent Increasing Subarrays Detection II
+123. (3354) Make Array Elements Equal to Zero
+124. (3363) Find the Maximum Number of Fruits Collected
+125. (3370) Smallest Number With All Set Bits
+126. (3379) Transformed Array
+127. (3381) Maximum subarray sum with length Divisible by K
+128. (3397) Maximum Number of Distinct Elements After Operations
+129. (3432) Count Partitions with Even Sum Difference
+130. (3433) Count Mentions Per User
+131. (3439) Reschedule Meetings for Maximum Free Time I
+132. (3440) Reschedule Meetings for Maximum Free Time II
+133. (3446) Sort Matrix by Diagonals
+134. (3453) Separate Squares I
+135. (3454) Separate Squares II
+136. (3459) Length of Longest V-Shaped Diagonal Segment
+137. (3461) Check If Digits Are Equal in String After Operations I
+138. (3477) Fruits Into Baskets II
+139. (3479) Fruits Into Baskets III
+140. (3480) Maximize Subarrays After Removing One Conflicting Pair
+141. (3487) Maximum Unique Subarray Sum After Deletion
+142. (3494) Find the Minimum Amount of Time to Brew Potions
+143. (3495) Minimum Operations to Make Array Elements Zero
+144. (3507) Minimum Pair Removal to Sort Array I
+145. (3510) Minimum Pair Removal to Sort Array II
+146. (3512) Minimum Operations to Make Array Sum Divisible by K
+147. (3516) Find Closest Person
+148. (3531) Count Covered Buildings
+149. (3539) Find Sum of Array Product of Magical Sequences
+150. (3541) Find Most Frequent Vowel and Consonant
+151. (3562) Maximum Profit from Trading Stocks with Discounts
+152. (3573) Best Time to Buy and Sell Stock V
+153. (3577) Count the Number of Computer Unlocking Permutations
+154. (3578) Count Partitions With Max-Min Difference at Most K
+155. (3583) Count Special Triplets
+156. (3600) Maximize Spanning Tree Stability with Upgrades
+157. (3606) Coupon Code Validator
+158. (3607) Power Grid Maintenance
+159. (3623) Count Number of Trapezoids I
+160. (3625) Count Number of Trapezoids II
+161. (3634) Minimum Removals to Balance Array
+162. (3637) Trionic Array I
+163. (3640) Trionic Array II
+164. (3650) Minimum Cost Path with Edge Reversals
+165. (3651) Minimum Cost Path with Teleportations
+166. (3652) Best Time to Buy and Sell Stock using Strategy
+167. (3666) Minimum Operations to Equalize Binary String
+168. (3713) Longest Balanced Substring I
+169. (3714) Longest Balanced Substring II
+170. (3719) Longest Balanced Subarry I
+171. (3721) Longest Balanced Subarray II